 During racing, in addition to the normal technical regulations that cover racing, the following rules apply, and breaches of these rules will attract penalties from the Chief Commissaire:

-13. Criterium Racing only – riders with a mechanical issue may take 1 or 2 laps out (course dependant) of the race before returning.
+- Criterium Racing only – riders with a mechanical issue may take 1 or 2 laps out (course dependent) of the race before returning.
 However riders must report to the start/ finish line and race officials before rejoining.

-16. Riders must not throw away rubbish whilst racing.
-Ensure all rubbish is put back you’re your jersey and disregarded appropriately, i.e. bin.
+- Riders must not throw away rubbish whilst racing.
+Ensure all rubbish is put back in your jersey and discarded appropriately, i.e. bin.

 $50 and $100 notes and silver coins cannot be accepted at the entry table